ANUcybernetics/imaginative-restoration/README.md

 - add animated capture widget with countdown, sfx, and "processing pipeline" indicator
 - deploy to fly.io
-- make the nfsa film grow to fill the width (or height) even if it's bigger than actual size while preserving letterboxing
 - rename old `main` branch to `jetson`, move `web` branch to `main` (maybe rebase? but probs not)